DeannaCarina/ELHTRadiology/README.md

 ### Scope

 Due to the pitfalls of developing a website based on the MVP (Minimum Viable Product) model such as lack of user experience and enjoyment due to a lack of content, it is sometimes more beneficial to develop a website based on MMP (Minimum Marketable Product).
 However due to the more advanced coding that I'll be using in this project and the possible time constraints I might find myself in, I am going to create the website based on MVP.
-This will allow the basic functions of the website to be implemented and have the website be usable but not neccessarily complete with all of the discussed features in place.
+This will allow the basic functions of the website to be implemented and have the website be usable but not necessarily complete with all of the discussed features in place.
 One of the main advantages of creating an MVP is we can gauge the reaction of users before implementing more features, to ensure that the overall necessity for the web application is there, meaning less time is potentially wasted on a product that isn't going to be used by our target audience.

 By using the MVP model we will:
 <ul>